Ameba-AIoT/ameba-arduino-doc/source/ameba_d/bw16-typec/Getting_Started/Getting Started with BW16 typec.rst

    Change ``LED_BUILTIN`` to ``LED_R``, ``LED_G``, or ``LED_B`` for red, green, or blue colors.

 Next, we compile the sample code directly.
-:guilabel:`"Sketch" -> "Verify/Compile"`
+:guilabel:`Sketch -> Verify/Compile`

-Then if there is no compile error, followed by "Sketch" -> "Upload".
+Then if there is no compile error, followed by :guilabel:`Sketch -> Upload`

-* Check and select "Tools" -> "Erase Flash" -> "Disable".
+- Check and select :guilabel:`Tools -> Erase Flash -> Disable`
-* Enter the Upload Mode.
+- Enter the Upload Mode.
 Manual or Auto.
-Select "Tools" -> "Auto Upload Mode" -> "Enable"/ "Disable".
+Select :guilabel:`Tools -> Auto Upload Mode -> Enable / Disable`
-* "Verify/Compile" then "Upload". ("Verify/Compile" can be skipped the "Upload" includes it.)
+- "Verify/Compile" then "Upload". ("Verify/Compile" can be skipped the "Upload" includes it.)

 Successful upload will show "All images are sent successfully!"